joinpursuit/ios-structs-classes-lab/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+Answer: joeAccount.balance will return with a value of 50, after 50 is removed through the withdraw function. joeOtherAccount.balance will retain its value of 100, since we're working with value types.

 ## Question 6